Leandrolsantos/slider/README.md

 ### Conclusão

 It was a fun project to do, it´s my first slider and i plan to make others more complex and with more images.
-I really enjoyed to do this project, it was a great practice to learn my first step towards this kind of application for web development
+I really enjoyed do this project, it was a great practice to learn my first step towards this kind of application for web development

 ### Ferramentas Utilizadas